Republic of Montenegro (1992–2006): Confederacy and independence

-In 2003, the FR Yugoslavia became a confederacy and granted more autonomy to Montenegro with only defence and foreign policy remaining responsibility for Yugoslavia.
-This was a step closer to Montenegro's independence.
+On 6 August 1999, Montenegro drafted a plan wherein Yugoslavia would have been supplanted by the "Association of the States of Serbia and Montenegro", intended to also grant Montenegro autonomy over its foreign ministry, currency, and military for eventual secession.
+The Clinton administration expressed support, but urged Montenegro to remain in union.
+On 15 March, 2002, under the European Union's auspices, an agreement was formed that would officially dissolve Yugoslavia.
+The agreement permitted Montenegro to continue to use the Euro instead of the Yugoslav dinar.
+In 2003, the FR Yugoslavia became a confederacy under the name "Serbia and Montenegro" and granted more autonomy to Montenegro with only defense and foreign policy remaining a responsibility for the central government.
 In 2006, Montenegro held an independence referendum.
-55% voted in favour of independence, but this was only a narrow victory for independence.
-Montenegro officially declared independence in June 2006, causing Serbia to become independent, ending the federal union of Yugoslavia.
+55% voted in favor of independence, but this was only a narrow victory for independence.
+Montenegro officially declared independence in June 2006, causing Serbia to become independent, ending the last federal union of the former Yugoslavia dating back to 1918.